dotnet/docs-maui/docs/user-interface/handlers/create.md

 The handler class is a partial class whose implementation will be completed on each platform with an additional partial class.

 The conditional `using` statements define the `PlatformView` type on each platform.
 On Android, iOS, and Mac Catalyst, the native views are provided by the custom `MauiVideoPlayer` class.
-On Windows, which currently lacks a video control, there is no video player implementation.
+On Windows, which currently lacks a video control, there's no video player implementation.
 However, a native view must be specified for compilation purposes, and this is provided by the `FrameworkElement` class.
 The final conditional `using` statement defines `PlatformView` to be equal to `System.Object`.
 This is necessary so that the `PlatformView` type can be used within the handler for usage across all platforms.
 The alternative would be to have to define the `PlatformView` property once per platform, using conditional compilation.

 ## Create the property mapper